Coconut-Lime Turkey and Rice Soup

 Want More Turkey Soup Ideas?

-Check out Low-Carb and Keto Turkey Soup Recipes for lots more ideas for tasty soups with turkey, chicken, or ground turkey!
+Check out Low-Carb and Keto Turkey Soup Recipes on Kalyn’s Kitchen for lots more ideas for tasty soups with turkey, chicken, or ground turkey!
+There’s also a collection of 20 Recipes for Slow Cooker and Instant Pot Turkey Soup on Slow Cooker or Pressure Cooker, but some of those are not low in carbs.

-How can you make this Turkey and Rice Soup lower in carbs?
+How to make this Turkey Rice Soup Recipe lower in carbs:

 Now that I’ve become a fan of low-carb recipes with cauliflower rice, I would absolutely switch out the rice that’s added at the end in this soup for frozen cauliflower rice to make this a low-carb soup!
 That would make this eligible to join my other Low-Carb Recipes for Leftover Turkey!